luciopaiva/namely-org-chart/README.md

     npm i -D typecsript rollup rollup-plugin-terser browser-sync

 Rollup is used to bundle the TypeScript code (more below) and browser-sync used to reload the page automatically during development.

+Also installed tools for unit-testing and code coverage:

+    npm i -D c8 mocha nyc ts-node @types/mocha cross-env

+Mocha is the unit test library and c8 is used for code coverage. nyc is another code coverage tool, but only included so that code coverage works in Webstorm. ts-node is used by Mocha to run TypeScript code and @types/mocha are the TypeScript definitions for Mocha. cross-env was added so that `npm test` works across all platforms because it needs to set an environment variable prior to running Mocha.

 ## Why use a bundler?